runapp-aus/strayr/README.md

 This package is currently **in development** and subject to change.
 The lifecycle badge will be changed to `stable` when structures are stable (should be relatively soon).

+**Contribute to this package**: people are actively encouraged to contribute to this package.

 Current structures stored in `abscorr` are: